montchr/montchr/README.md

 ### ~Not Work~ Free Work

-I live within and tend to the Dotfield, whether at work or home or elsewhere:
+I live within and tend to the Dotfield:

 https://github.com/montchr/dotfield